dtaskoff/Zoo/README.md

 * gender
 * weight

-An animal can grow (increase it's weight and age), can eat (consume food).
+An animal can grow (increase its weight and age), can eat (consume food).
 It also has increased chance of dying when getting older (nearer to the average life expectancy = higher chance).